mvle/scheduler-plugins/kep/399-sysched-scoring/README.md

 Administrator deploys the scheduler with the SySched scoring plugin enabled.
 Users may deploy their pod as usual.
 As pods are scheduled, the pods are automatically placed according to the pod's specified constraints and our security metric discussed above.

-Figure 1 illustrates how our scoring algorithm works and how pods are placed.
-The figure shows the placement of three pods ($P_1$, $P_2$, and $P_3$) in  two nodes (Node 1 and Node 2).
+Figure 3 illustrates how our scoring impacts placement decisions.
+To make the illustration simple, we consider two feasible nodes (Node 1 and Node 2) and the ExS score as the sole factor for ranking the feasible nodes.
+However, in reality, our normalized ExS scores (i.e., reversed scores by subtracting them from maxPriority) are combined with the default Kubernetes scores and then the combined scores are used to rank feasible nodes.
+The figure shows the placement of three pods ($P_1$, $P_2$, and $P_3$) in Node 1 and Node 2.
 The numbers inside a pod indicate the system call profile of the pod, i.e., the profile for $P_1$ is $\{1, 2, 3, 5\}$, $P_2$ is $\{4, 7, 8\}$, and $P_3$ is $\{1, 3, 5, 9\}$.

-Initially, to schedule pod $P_1$, the ExS  scores for both Node 1 and Node 2 are the same (i.e., 0), since there are no pods running on the nodes (Figure 1(a)).
-Thus, our algorithm randomly picks one of the two nodes, Node 1 in this case, and updates Node 1's system call usage list using $P_1$'s system call profile (Figure 1(b)).
+Initially, to schedule pod $P_1$, the ExS  scores for both Node 1 and Node 2 are the same (i.e., 0), since there are no pods running on the nodes (Figure 3(a)).
+Thus, we randomly pick one of the two nodes, Node 1 in this case, and updates Node 1's system call usage list using $P_1$'s system call profile (Figure 3(b)).
 When pod $P_2$ arrives to be scheduled, our plugin computes the ExS scores 7 and 0 for $P_2$ w.r.t.
-Node 1 and Node 2, respectively (Figure 1(b)).
-In this case, the scheduling algorithm picks Node 2 since Node 2 has a lower ExS  score.
-Figure 1(c) shows the updated system call lists for Node 2.
+Node 1 and Node 2, respectively (Figure 3(b)).
+In this case, the plugins ranked Node 2 over Node 1 since Node 2 has a lower ExS  score (i.e., higher normalized score).
+Figure 3(c) shows the updated system call lists for Node 2.
 This process repeats for all incoming pods.
 After all pods are placed, the cluster-wide ExS score in this example is 12, i.e., $ExS_1$ is 5 and $ExS_2$ is 7, where 1 and 2 are node numbers.

 <p align="center">
 <img src="images/example_complete.png" style="width:80%">
 </p>

 <p align = "center">
-<b>Figure 1.
+<b>Figure 3.
 Scheduling algorithm and pod placement example</b>
 </p>

-Figure 2 highlights the opportunities not only for reducing the exposure to extraneous system calls (i.e., ExS score) but also the node’s attack surface.
+Figure 4 highlights the opportunities not only for reducing the exposure to extraneous system calls (i.e., ExS score) but also the node’s attack surface.
 Imagine an OS with nine total system calls.
-On such a system, both nodes in Figure 2(a) would require providing access to 89% of system calls for a non-syscall-aware scheduler such as Kubernetes default scheduler.
-This is in contrast to the placement outcome when our syscall-aware scheduler is used (Figure 2(b)).
+On such a system, both nodes in Figure 4(a) would require providing access to 89% of system calls for a non-syscall-aware scheduler such as Kubernetes default scheduler.
+This is in contrast to the placement outcome when our syscall-aware scheduler is used (Figure 4(b)).
 In that scenario, Node 1 and Node 2 only require maintaining access to 56% and 67% of system calls, respectively.

 <p align="center">
 <img src="images/sched4sec_attacksrf.png" style="width:50%">
 </p>

 <p align="center">
-<b>Figure 2: Syscall-aware scheduling reduces host attack surfaces</b>
+<b>Figure 4: Syscall-aware scheduling reduces host attack surfaces</b>
 </p>